 - During fiscal year 2016, the Authority received a restricted gift in the amount of \$370,904 from a local nonprofit organization as part of its dissolution distributions.
 These funds were restricted for use in providing capital grants to local non-profit organizations whose operations benefit the health and well-being of Escambia County residents.
 The Authority invited five qualified non-profit organizations to submit proposals for capital projects to be funded with this restricted gift.
 Three non-profit organizations submitted proposals and projects totaling \$315,641 were approved.
 The grants funded capital projects which significantly improved each organization's ability to provide services to its client group.
 The Authority recognized expenses totaling \$291,749 for these projects in fiscal year 2017, leaving \$79,155 in the restricted fund balance as of September 30, 2017, with \$54,359 of this amount available for future grants.
 The final project for which grant funding was approved in fiscal year 2017 in the amount of \$20,692 was completed and expensed during fiscal year 2018.
 One of the original grant recipients from fiscal year 2017 had a financial emergency during fiscal year 2018 and applied to the Authority for funding to repair crucial equipment needed for its operations.
 The Authority awarded additional funding from the restricted gift to this organization which resulted in a balance remaining in the restricted fund of \$50,692 at September 30, 2018.
-It is anticipated that the balance of the restricted fund will be awarded to one or more qualified grant recipients during fiscal year 2019. - As more fully described in Note 11, the Authority received substantial funds from the defeasance of its Series 2000A bonds in fiscal year 2017.
+No additional funds were awarded from this fund during the year ended September 30, 2019. - As more fully described in Note 9, the Authority received substantial funds from the defeasance of its Series 2000A bonds in fiscal year 2017.
 It has been a long-term goal of the Authority to find a way to assist the residents of Century, located in northern Escambia County, with improved access to health care services.
 During the 2018 fiscal year, the Authority had discussions with two Pensacola based nonprofit organizations, Lakeview Center and Community Health Northwest Florida ("CHNWF"), both of which provide limited health care related services in Century.
 From these discussions came a plan to increase the size of the Lakeview Center facility in Century to enable CHNWF to increase its healthcare services to residents of Century.
 The Authority entered into a Tri-Party Agreement with Lakeview Center and CHNWF to finance on a reimbursement basis the expansion of the Lakeview Center facility in Century (the "Century Project").
-The Authority agreed to contribute not exceeding \$2 million dollars to Lakeview Center for this project, subject to Lakeview Center paying 10% of the final project costs, and both organizations agreeing that mental health and primary care medical and dental services would be available at the facility for not less than 10 years.
-Construction on the expansion of the Lakeview Center began during the summer of 2018 and is expected to be completed before the end of fiscal year 2019.
-See Note 13 for additional information. - Currently, the Authority funds its operations through its annual fees derived from past financings, the earnings on its investments, and from funds held in its operating reserve.
+The Authority agreed to contribute an amount not exceeding \$2 million dollars to Lakeview Center for this project, subject to Lakeview Center paying 10% of the final project costs, and both organizations agreeing that mental health and primary care medical and dental services would be available at the facility for not less than 10 years.
+Construction on the expansion of the Lakeview Center began during the summer of 2018 and was completed during fiscal year 2019.
+See Note 10 for additional information. - Currently, the Authority funds its operations through its annual fees derived from past financings, the earnings on its investments, and from funds held in its operating reserve.
 The Authority adopted an investment policy in accordance with Florida law, and primarily invests its funds in a managed custodial investment account, and in Florida PRIME, the Local Government Surplus Funds Trust Fund operated by the Florida State Board of Administration.
-At September 30, 2018, 65% of the Authority's investments were in money market mutual funds and the Florida PRIME, while the remaining 35% were in U.S. Government Obligations, federal agency mortgage-backed securities and corporate bonds held in the managed custodial account.
+At September 30, 2019, 77% of the Authority's investments were in money market mutual funds and the Florida PRIME, while the remaining 23% were in U.S. Government Obligations, federal agency mortgage-backed securities and corporate bonds held in the managed custodial account.